 Paragon Housing has recently approached the Council and the Scottish Government to purchase properties off the shelf.
 Paragon will be targeting properties in their own stock where they can become majority owners to enable capital works and upgrade energy efficiency of the stock.
 They have planned to purchase up to 5 properties in 2023/24.

-The Council have accelerated our programme of buying properties 'off the shelf' for 2023/24 and aims to buy up to 40 properties this year, with a Scottish Government funding contribution of £1,800,000.
+The Council has accelerated their program of buying properties 'off the shelf' for 2023/24 and aims to buy up to 40 properties this year, with a Scottish Government funding contribution of £1,800,000.

-Currently (at time of writing this paper) 25 off the shelf properties have been purchased this financial year by the Council, Ochil View have purchased 5 properties.
+Currently, 25 off the shelf properties have been purchased this financial year by the Council, Ochil View have purchased 5 properties.